-Construction of three new single track mountain biking trails is set to start this spring in South Canyon.
-The City of Glenwood Springs, in conjunction with the Roaring Fork Mountain Bike Association (RFMBA), are in the process of implementing the South Canyon Trails Plan, which will improve and/or construct 29,850 linear feet of trails for biking, hiking and running use.
-The first phase will consist of developing three soft surface trails.
-These trails are anticipated to open in August/September.
+Construction of three new single track mountain biking trails is set to be completed in the Fall of 2018 with some finishing work and a ribbon cutting ceremony planned for Spring 2019.
+The City of Glenwood Springs, in conjunction with the Roaring Fork Mountain Bike Association (RFMBA), worked on the South Canyon Trails Plan, which will improve and/or construct 29,850 linear feet of trails for biking, hiking and running use.

 Tramway Trail – Shared, beginner foot and bike path beginning at the lower trailhead, crossing South Canyon Creek.
 Uses old road cuts and steep slopes.

 Lightning Bug Trail – Descending-optimized, mountain bike-focused trail beginning at the upper trailhead and descending on mostly moderate slopes between Tramway Trail and County Road 134.

 Coal Camp Trail – Shared use, intermediate level trail beginning at the upper trailhead.
 Views of Horse Mountain ridge.

 The project also includes interpretive signage about the South Canyon coal mining operations, which began in the area in 1885 and ended in the 1950s when the City purchased the property.
 The City contracted with Mountain States Historical to conduct an archaeological survey of specific areas within South Canyon to determine the best locations for mountain bike trail development.

 The 2002 Coal Seam Fire forced the evacuation of areas south and west of Glenwood Springs, impacting more than 3,000 residents.
 A Federal Earmark for a South Bridge project was requested by Garfield County and awarded in 2005.
 In 2007, the City and County began an environmental assessment for the project.